 How, then, can they call on the one they have not believed in?
 And how can they believe in the one of whom they have not heard?
 And how can they hear without someone preaching to them?
 And how can anyone preach unless they are sent?
 As it is written: “How beautiful are the feet of those who bring good news!”

 On an uncommonly blue afternoon near the end of a wintery March, the evangelist Eileen Lee sat across from a journalist who did not believe in God.
 It was three days before Easter, and the small meeting room of Peniel Community Church was illuminated by a delicate yellow light that glazed the rows of empty chairs, the unattended lectern and an unplayed guitar.
-The evangelist and the journalist sat together at a small table, two Bibles opened to Genesis, one of which — the journalist’s — was fraying at the edges.
+The evangelist and the journalist sat together at a small table, two Bibles opened to Genesis lying before them, one of which — the journalist’s — was fraying at the edges.
 They were alone in the yellow room.
 No one else had come to the weekly Bible study.

 Lee met me for the first time on Cross Campus more than a year ago, during one of Peniel’s daily evangelism rounds in New Haven.
 On that day we talked for nearly an hour about love, free will and why God allows suffering to exist in the world, and Lee gave me Peniel’s little green card and asked me to come to the next Bible study a few days later.
 I did not go.
 That was not unusual.
 When Lee evangelizes, she tries to speak with about 30 people in a day, but she is happy if three of them really listen.
 “It’s like knocking on a stranger’s door,” she said of evangelism.
 “And that can be humiliating if you’re turned away.
 But that’s how God comes to us.
 Sometimes they don’t listen, but the truth is the truth.
 Their soul listens.
 If you scatter the seed, then it is sown.”